-- 61. Section 9 makes provision for certain persons associated with different types of organisations to be held criminally liable for committing an offence under section 3 or 5, in addition to the organisation. - 62.
-For that to happen, those persons (referred to in section 9 as "responsible individuals") must have consented to, or connived in, the organisation's commission of the offence, or have been guilty of neglect resulting in the organisation's committing the offence.
+- 56. Section 9 makes provision for certain persons associated with different types of organisations to be held criminally liable for committing an offence under section 3, in addition to the organisation. - 57.
+For that to happen, those persons (referred to in section 9 as "responsible individuals") must have consented to, or connived in, the organisation's commission of the offence.
 Section 9(4) sets out a table explaining which type of person is a "responsible individual" in relation to different types of organisation listed in the table.
-For example, the director or secretary of a company, and a partner in a firm, are responsible individuals, so potentially have criminal liability for offences under section 3 or 5 committed by an organisation.
+For example, the director or secretary of a company, and a partner in a firm, are responsible individuals, so potentially have criminal liability for offences under section 3 committed by an organisation.